watercourse-cc/watercourse/contact.md

 ## Important note, posted 4/6/16:

 ## We are experiencing difficulties with our phone system.
-As we attempt to resolve this issue, please call 612-767-8651 to leave a voicemail if you are unable to get through on our main number
+As we attempt to resolve this issue, please call 612-767-8651 to leave a voicemail if you are unable to get through on our main number.

 For more information about our programs and services, or to schedule an intake appointment, please contact us using the information below: